luhhujbb/webhdfs-clj/README.md

 ## Setup

 ### Configuration

-A sample of this lib conf is available there [conf/example-config.clj](conf/example-config.clj).
+There are two config sample, one for ha cluster other for ha cluster A sample of this lib conf is available there [conf/example-config.clj](conf/example-config.clj). (non-ha) A sample of this lib conf is available there [conf/example-config.clj](conf/example-config-ha.clj). (ha)

 ### Talking to a non-secure cluster
 Remove the `:secure?` key from config (or set it to `false`) and add the key `:user` .
 The value of the `:user` key is passed as the query parameter `user.name` to authenticate to a non-secure cluster.